 This course meets continuing education requirements for the Florida Boards of Medicine, Osteopathic Medicine, Podiatry, and Dentistry, Florida Council of Physician Assistants and Florida Council of Dietetics and Nutrition.
 This activity has also been approved for Nursing, Respiratory Therapy, Occupational Therapy, and Pharmacy, in accordance with Florida's Human Trafficking Bill, Section 456.0641, Florida Statutes.
-The course may be included in the total general hours required and must be completed by January 1, 2021.
 For more information on Florida’s Human Trafficking Bill and to download printable posters, go to Department of Health Human Trafficking website.

 Samaritan Physicians: Successful completion of this activity will qualify Samaritan physicians for annual policy discounts.
 Upon completion, please print your certificate and submit to Samaritan for consideration.